I’m guessing you’re reading this review because you’re not sure whether or not to pay the $49 for Jeff Lerner's Ultimate Laptop Lifestyle.

 In reality, you’re left with an expensive sales website with no one coming to it.
 I’ve seen single-page websites like this pop up across the web but after the minimum 12 months domain registration they’re usually shut down.

-A really expensive way to create a website so you can promote the same scam to others.
+A super expensive way to create a website designed to promote said scam to others.

 As soon as I landed on the promo video landing page I knew it was a scam.